matthew-brett/curious-git/curious_git.rst

     {{ np_tree }} --hasta snapshot_4

-Now we can add a new term to our vocabulary:
+We can add a couple of new terms to our vocabulary:

 .. note::